 We have conserved the Fleur, formally one of our town's many public houses, and the buildings either side of it, much of our building is listed.
 We have found space to conserve the Georgian shop front, originally from the market place, which travelled to the USA and back and which is now in our garden.

 More recently we have contributed to replanting the flower beds where West Street crosses South Road and had repainted the advert on the house wall in Gatefield Lane.
-Later in 2019, we shall be insetting a stone at the bottom of Preston Street to strengthen Faversham’s sense of place.
+We have inset a stone at the bottom of Preston Street to strengthen Faversham’s sense of place.